 The East Carolina University's Athletic Training Education Program (ATEP) is a Bachelor of Science degree accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 This program prepares undergraduate students for a career in athletic training working under the direction of a licensed physician.
 After successfully completing the plan of study, which includes a minimum of 200 supervised clinical hours each semester in the major, students sit for the Board of Certification (BOC) exam to become nationally certified athletic trainers.
-The first-time pass rate for this exam for ECU students is 87%, which exceeds the national average.
+The first-time pass rate for this exam for ECU graduates is 87% which exceeds the the 70% 3-year pass rate established by the CAATE.

 Program Mission Statement